AdobeDocs/frameio-api/src/pages/guides/Authorization to File Upload/index.md

-# Authorization to File Upload Guide
+# How to: Upload

-This guide describes the authorization to file upload flow for the Frame.io V4 API.
+This guide details the full flow to upload files using the Frame.io V4 API.

 ## Prerequisites